sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 Now we can remove the "else" entry and empty the "runAfter" field (as it will run inside a loop).

+You can of course also refer to the [documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-actions-triggers#if-action)

 Or, you just copy it from here, there is no shame, as admittedly this is quite cumbersome:

 ``` json hl_lines="4 5 6 7 8 9"